felixlopz/hubrise-test-task/content/apps/aquila/en/configuration.md

 Changing an existing product's POS Code is not possible, if a change is needed, a new product must be created, or the catalog re-imported.

 ## Deals & Discounts Mapping
+Discounts in Aquila offer savings on the entire order.
+Discounts should include the corresponding POS codes for orders containing discounts to be properly transmitted to your EPOS system and other apps connected to HubRise.

-Deals are not supported in Aquila.
+Special deals on products rather than the entire order are not supported in Aquila.
-Discount codes are available in Aquila.

 ## Payment Methods Mapping
 Payment methods define how customers can pay for their orders.
+POS codes may be required for each online payment payment method setup in Aquila.
+Refer to your connected EPOS documentation on the HubRise website to verify.

 ## Service Types Mapping
-Service types define how orders are handled such as Delivery, Collection and Eat-In.
+Service Type such as Delivery, Collection or Eat in might require a POS code entry.
+Refer to your connected EPOS documentation on the HubRise website to verify.

 ## Charges Mapping
-Delivery charges might apply and they can be handled in Aquila.

-## Catalog Export
-Catalog Export is not supported in Aquila.
+If delivery charges apply for the service offered a POS code might be required.
+Refer to your connected EPOS documentation on the HubRise website to verify.